yentheng0110/tp/docs/UserGuide.md

 ---
 # Features
 <hr style="width: 15%; height: 2px; background-color: black; border: none; margin-top: 10px; margin-bottom: 20px;">
+Note:
+1. Extra Input: Additional input provided after expected inputs for commands like list and listAppointments will be ignored.
+2. Case Sensitivity: Ensure correct lowercase input as commands are case-sensitive.

 ## Viewing Help
 Shows the available list of commands and some guiding information.